-- Performing such functions and exercising such powers under the provisions of the Securities Contracts (Regulation) Act, 1956, as may be delegated to it by the Central Government; - Levying fees or other charges for carrying out the purposes of this section; - Conducting research for the above purposes; - Performing such other functions as may be prescribed.
+- Performing such functions and exercising such powers under the provisions of the Securities Contracts (Regulation) Act, 1956, as may be delegated to it by the Central Government; - Levying fees or other charges for carrying out the purposes of this section; - Conducting research for the above purposes; - Calling from or furnishing to any such agencies, as may be specified by the SEBI such information as may be considered necessary by if for the efficient discharge of its functions. - Performing such other functions as may be prescribed.